Critical Foundations for Global Mindset & Cross-Cultural Intelligence

 Aperian Global is an HRCI Approved Provider and SHRM Preferred Provider and can award recertification credit hours for our training activities.

-Integrating sixty different cultures to build one nuclear reactor
+Integrating sixty cultures to build a nuclear reactor

 Finland was building a new nuclear reactor, employing the latest clean, safe, and green technology.
 Initially, the project had been launched as a French-German joint venture, but soon ended up being a French, partially government-owned project that was being closely observed by the EU (European Union) community.